yuriys-kentico/kontent-custom-element-samples/WYSIWYG-TinyMCE/README.md

 # WYSIWYG TinyMCE

 This Kentico Cloud custom element is based on the [TinyMCE](https://www.tiny.cloud/) WYSIWYG text editor.
-T

 You can test it by configuring https://kentico.github.io/custom-element-samples/WYSIWYG-TinyMCE/tiny-source.html url for your custom element.